-Section 5.9 Delivery
+Section 6.1 Delivery

-Without limiting the manner by which notice otherwise may be given effectively, any notice to Trustees given by the IETF Trust under any provision of the Delaware General Corporation Law (“DGCL”), the Certificate of Incorporation, or these By-laws may be given in writing directed to the Trustee’s mailing address (or by electronic transmission directed to the Trustee’s electronic mail address, as applicable) as it appears on the records of the IETF Trust and shall be given (1) if mailed, when the notice is deposited in the U.S. mail, postage prepaid, (2) if delivered by courier service, the earlier of when the notice is received or left at such Trustee’s address or (3) if given by electronic mail, when directed to such Trustee’s electronic mail address unless the Trustee has notified the IETF Trust in writing or by electronic transmission of an objection to receiving notice by electronic mail or such notice is prohibited by subsection (e) of this Section.
-A notice by electronic mail must include a prominent legend that the communication is an important notice regarding the Trust.
+Without limiting the manner by which notice otherwise may be given effectively, any notice to Director(s) given by the IETF IPMC under any provision of the Delaware General Corporation Law (“DGCL”), the Certificate of Incorporation, or these By-laws may be given in writing directed to the Director’s mailing address (or by electronic transmission directed to the Director’s electronic mail address, as applicable) as it appears on the records of the IETF IPMC and shall be given (1) if mailed, when the notice is deposited in the U.S. mail, postage prepaid, (2) if delivered by courier service, the earlier of when the notice is received or left at such Director’s address or (3) if given by electronic mail, when directed to such Director’s electronic mail address unless the Director has notified the IETF IPMC in writing or by electronic transmission of an objection to receiving notice by electronic mail or such notice is prohibited by subsection (e) of this Section.
+A notice by electronic mail must include a prominent legend that the communication is an important notice regarding the IETF IPMC.

-Without limiting the manner by which notice otherwise may be given effectively to Trustees, but subject to subsection (e) of this Section, any notice to Trustees given by the IETF Trust under any provision of the DGCL, the Certificate of Incorporation, or these By-laws, shall be effective if given by a form of electronic transmission consented to by the Trustees to whom the notice is given.
-Any such consent shall be revocable by the Trustee by written notice or electronic transmission to the Trust.
+Without limiting the manner by which notice otherwise may be given effectively to Directors, but subject to subsection (e) of this Section, any notice to Directors given by the IETF IPMC under any provision of the DGCL, the Certificate of Incorporation, or these By-laws shall be effective if given by a form of electronic transmission consented to by the Director(s) to whom the notice is given.
+Any such consent shall be revocable by such Director(s) by written notice or electronic transmission to the IETF IPMC.

-Notice given pursuant to subsection (b) of this Section shall be deemed given: (1) if by facsimile telecommunication, when directed to a number at which the Trustee has consented to receive notice; (2) if by a posting on an electronic network together with separate notice to the Trustee of such specific posting, upon the later of (A) such posting and (B) the giving of such separate notice; and (3) if by any other form of electronic transmission, when directed to the Trustee.
+Notice given pursuant to subsection (b) of this Section shall be deemed given: (1) if by facsimile telecommunication, when directed to a number at which the Director has consented to receive notice; (2) if by a posting on an electronic network together with separate notice to the Director of such specific posting, upon the later of (A) such posting and (B) the giving of such separate notice; and (3) if by any other form of electronic transmission, when directed to the Director.

-For purposes of these By-laws, (1) “electronic transmission” means any form of communication, not directly involving the physical transmission of paper, including the use of, or participation in, or one or more electronic networks or databases (including one or more distributed electronic networks or databases), that creates a record that may be retained, retrieved, and reviewed by a recipient thereof, and that may be directly reproduced in paper form by such a recipient through an automated process, (2) “electronic mail” means an electronic transmission directed to a unique electronic mail address (which electronic mail shall be deemed to include any files attached thereto and any information hyperlinked to a website if such electronic mail includes the contact information of an officer or agent of the IETF Trust who is available to assist with accessing such files and information) and (3) “electronic mail address” means a destination, commonly expressed as a string of characters, consisting of a unique user name or mailbox (commonly referred to as the “local part” of the address) and a reference to an internet domain (commonly referred to as the “domain part” of the address), whether or not displayed, to which electronic mail can be sent or delivered.
+For purposes of these By-laws, (1) “electronic transmission” means any form of communication, not directly involving the physical transmission of paper, including the use of, or participation in, or one or more electronic networks or databases (including one or more distributed electronic networks or databases), that creates a record that may be retained, retrieved, and reviewed by a recipient thereof, and that may be directly reproduced in paper form by such a recipient through an automated process, (2) “electronic mail” means an electronic transmission directed to a unique electronic mail address (which electronic mail shall be deemed to include any files attached thereto and any information hyperlinked to a website if such electronic mail includes the contact information of an officer or agent of the IETF IPMC who is available to assist with accessing such files and information) and (3) “electronic mail address” means a destination, commonly expressed as a string of characters, consisting of a unique user name or mailbox (commonly referred to as the “local part” of the address) and a reference to an internet domain (commonly referred to as the “domain part” of the address), whether or not displayed, to which electronic mail can be sent or delivered.